datapaganism/afk79/readme.md

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

-Features include:

-Page Up/Down and Home/End are accessible using the cursor keys while FUNC is held.
-Media Keys are accessible using FUNC and F row Alt Code support; hold AltGr and use the number row to type alt codes; no need for numpad.
-FUNC + 4 = £, sends an alt code macro, £ is now OS language independent.
-FUNC + ESC = RESET for flashing.